DataJuggler/BlazorGallery/README.md

 gets, the longer it gets to stay.
 The Nuget package and database scripts have also been updated.

 v.1.1.2
-5.19.2023: I updated the Nuget package was now you can copy URL's and share URL's publicly
+5.19.2023: I added a Copy button to each folder.
+Now you can copy URL's and share URL's publicly for posting on social media.

 v1.1.9
 5.17.2023: I added a Terms of Service component and a user must accept the Terms of Service